Personal Independence Payment (PIP)

 PIP has already replaced DLA for new claims by disabled adults aged 16 or over.
-This is the case everywhere in England, Wales and Scotland.
-A timetable for PIP's introduction in Northern Ireland has yet to be announced.
+This has been the case in England, Wales and Scotland since 2013, but it also applies in Northern Ireland since 20 June 2016.

-PIP is now replacing DLA awards for existing claimants.
+PIP is also replacing DLA awards for existing claimants.
 The date this applies from depends on which postcode area [PDF] you live in and your individual circumstances.

 Children turning 16